-- Fiduciary net position restricted for pensions increased by \$1.5 million during 2021, from \$25 million at December 31, 2020 to \$26.5 million at December 31, 2021.
+- Fiduciary net position restricted for pensions decreased by \$5.3 million during 2022, from \$26.6 million at December 31, 2021 to \$21.3 million at December 31, 2022.
+This decrease was primarily due to net depreciation of investments being greater than interest and dividends during 2022.
+Fiduciary net position restricted for pensions increased by \$1.5 million during 2021, from \$25.1 million at December 31, 2020 to \$26.6 million at December 31, 2021.
 This increase was primarily due to net appreciation of investments being greater than distributions from the Plan during 2021.
-Fiduciary net position restricted for pensions increased by \$2.1 million during 2020, from \$22.9 million at December 31, 2019 to \$25 million at December 31, 2020.
-This increase was primarily due to net appreciation of investments being greater than distributions from the Plan during 2020.
-There were no participant or employer contributions that affected fiduciary net position restricted for pensions during the years ended December 31, 2021, 2020, or 2019. - There were no employer contributions for the years ended December 31, 2021, 2020, and 2019.
-There were approximately 7,500, 9,000, and 9,300 participants with account balances as of December 31, 2021, 2020, and 2019, respectively. - The Plan does not allow participant contributions other than rollover contributions from the trustee of another plan qualified under Internal Revenue Code Section 401(a).
-Rollover contributions for the year ended December 31, 2021 totaled \$7,594.
-There were no rollover contributions for the years ended December 31, 2020, and 2019.
-Changes in the amount of rollovers from year to year vary greatly and are the direct result of changes in the number of individuals performing these transactions and the amount of the transactions. - Net investment income increased to approximately \$3.3 million in 2021 from \$3.2 million in 2020.
-Fluctuations in income are primarily due to changes in the funds offered by the Plan, changes in interest rates for fixed earnings investments, as well as fluctuations in the financial market from year to year. - Distributions paid to participants were \$1.7 million, \$1.0 million, and \$1.2 million for the years ended December 31, 2021, 2020, and 2019, respectively.
+There were no participant or employer contributions that affected fiduciary net position restricted for pensions during the years ended December 31, 2022, 2021, or 2020. - There were no employer contributions for the years ended December 31, 2022, 2021, and 2020.
+There were approximately 7,000, 7,500, and 9,000 participants with account balances as of December 31, 2022, 2021, and 2020, respectively. - The Plan does not allow participant contributions other than rollover contributions from the trustee of another plan qualified under Internal Revenue Code Section 401(a).
+There were \$32,876 in rollover contributions for the year ended December 31, 2022.
+Rollover contributions for the year ended December 31, 2021, totaled \$7,594 and there were no rollover contributions for the year ended December 31, 2020.
+Changes in the amount of rollovers from year to year vary greatly and are the direct result of changes in the number of individuals performing these transactions and the amount of the transactions. - Net investment income (loss) decreased to approximately -\$3.9 million in 2022 from \$3.3 million in 2021.
+This decrease was primarily due to the net depreciation of investments of \$4.9 million during 2022.
+The net appreciation of investments was \$1.8 million in 2021.
+Generally, fluctuations in income are due to changes in the funds offered by the Plan, changes in interest rates for fixed earnings investments, as well as fluctuations in the financial market from year to year. - Distributions paid to participants were \$1.4 million, \$1.7 million, and \$1.0 million for the years ended December 31, 2022, 2021, and 2020, respectively.
 Fluctuations in the amount of distributions paid from year to year are primarily due to changes in the number of participants and beneficiaries receiving eligible distributions per year as well as the size of their account balances, which does not have to be consistent.
-There were approximately 1,605, 500, and 700 individuals who received a distribution from the Plan during the years ended December 31, 2021, 2020, and 2019, respectively. - Administrative expenses were approximately \$79,000, \$59,000, and \$60,000 for the years ended December 31, 2021, 2020, and 2019, respectively.
-Fluctuations in these fees are the result of different arrangements with the service providers, as well as assets held by the Plan, since these are asset-based fee charges and the number of transactions charged directly to participant accounts.
+There were approximately 950, 1,605, and 500 individuals who received a distribution from the Plan during the years ended December 31, 2022, 2021, and 2020, respectively.

-STATE OF DELAWARE MATCH PLAN MANAGEMENT'S DISCUSSION AND ANALYSIS (CONT'D) DECEMBER 31, 2021
+STATE OF DELAWARE MATCH PLAN MANAGEMENT'S DISCUSSION AND ANALYSIS (CONT'D) DECEMBER 31, 2022